ZeroCM/zcm/README.md

    - C#
    - Lua
  - Explore alternative messaging paradigms using ZCM Types (e.g. those found in ZeroMQ)
- - Break from the orignal LCM APIs to improve API consistency
+ - Break from the original LCM APIs to improve API consistency
    - Goal for v2.0
    - v1.0 will **always** strive for API compatibility